jul0105/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

+## Introduction

+The purpose of this laboratory is to take a look at HAProxy and to experiment multiple configuration on this load-balancer.
+Additionally, we will use JMeter to test and verify that out configuration works properly under load.

+**Summary :**

+1. round-robin balance mode
+2. sticky session management
+3. drain mode (node management)
+4. unhealthy node management
+5. leastconn balance mode
+6. first balance mode

 ## Task 1: Install the tools

 > Explain how the load balancer behaves when you open and refresh the URL http://192.168.42.42 in your browser.
 Add screenshots to complement your explanations.
 We expect that you take a deeper a look at session management.